-This section defines the building practitioner as the principal contractor for the project where multiple people undertake building work.
-UDIA believes the legislation should ensure sub-contractors have the same obligations as Building Practitioners under the Legislation.
+This section defines the building practitioner as the principal contractor for the work where multiple people do building work.
+While, we understand this might not be read as excluding subcontractors as building practitioners, UDIA believes the legislation should be specific in ensuring sub-contractors have obligations as Building Practitioners under the legislation.